agilecrm/rest-api/README.md

  }
 ```
 ###Response - Statuses:
-- Status 200: Track updated successfully and return the updated track as JSON in response.
+- Status 200: Track updated successfully and it returns the updated track as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format

-##6.4 Delete an Track:
+##6.4 Delete a Track:
 ###dev/api/milestone/pipelines/{id}
 Method: DELETE

-Delete the track with the particular id.
+- Deletes the track with the particular id.
 The id passed in the url will be used to identify the track.

 ###Using curl
 ```sh